Etihad Rail is a 1,200km railway infrastructure network connecting the United Arab Emirates (UAE) and the Gulf Cooperation Council (GCC) region.

 The various types of wagons operated on the railway network include hopper wagons, flat wagons, single-well container wagons, and five-car well container wagons.
 Each wagon type has various carrying capacities.
 The wagons are equipped with advanced braking, signalling, control, communication, and safety systems.

-Etihad Rail operates push-pull trains on the passenger line.
-The passenger trains operate at a speed of 200km/h and have a capacity of 400 passengers per train.
+Etihad Rail plans to operate push-pull trains on the passenger line.
+The passenger trains will operate at a speed of 200km/h and have a capacity of 400 passengers per train.

 Signalling and communications along the UAE Etihad Rail network